owainlewis/markets/README.md

 An API for financial markets.

+*Warning* The current method of data extraction is probably illegal and so don't use this for commercial projects.

 ## Motivation

 Accessing easy to use stock market data is quite a difficult task.
 Not only is access to data expensive, the companies